The message is clear: Sitting too much is bad for your health.

 Many users of standing desks also report an improvement in sciatica and body aches and pains.
 The ability to be able to stand up and stretch out, bend knees and increase movement helps to reduce many ailments which ultimately means fewer sick days taken.
 Although, it has been reported that for some, joint and lower back pain can worsen, and with a lack of long-term research into this new type of desk working, it’s hard to tell yet what the real pros or cons are on physical well-being.

 The other major benefit reported by employees is that standing at their desks as opposed to sitting, means they’re much more likely to move around the office.
 Increased movement around the office means improved interaction with colleagues, which is great for business and the happiness of its staff.
 Plus, more interaction can lead to great collaborations which could lead to much bigger and better things.

-Investment in an employee’s well-being shows them that their employer cares about them, so taking time to assess everyone’s needs shows dedication and care for the staff and compliance with the current Disability Discrimination ACT.
-If staff feel cared for they’re more likely to be loyal and invest more commitment in their work.
+Investment in an employee’s well-being shows them that their employer cares about them, so taking time to assess the needs of everyone shows dedication and care for the staff and compliance with the current Disability Discrimination ACT.
+If staff feel cared for, they’re more likely to be loyal and invest more commitment in their work.

 There’s a vast range of standing, sit-stand and height adjustable desks across the market to suit any businesses budget, so now’s the time to put assessments in place to see if any would benefit your employee’s well-being and ultimately boost your business.